Priorities.

 Meeting the state’s 2050 Net Zero carbon goals will require dedicated, focused efforts: It’s one of the reasons I helped create a regional municipal climate change consortium, whose mission is to foster and strengthen collaborative municipal efforts, including legislative, to combat climate change.

-As your representative, I will continue to champion legislative initiatives like the Green Future Act, which will increase funding for green projects in towns; help reduce the health impacts of air, water, and land pollution; and create new green economy jobs to help us leave this planet a better place for our children.
+As your representative, I have continued to champion legislative initiatives which will increase funding for green projects in our towns, help reduce the health impacts of air, water, and land pollution, and create new green economy jobs to help us leave this planet a better place for our children.
+I also continue to advocate for a statewide approach to mitigate the impact of PFAS contamination, which impacts the vast majority of communities across the Commonwealth but remains costly to remediate.
+Locally, I am working closely with our delegation to secure funding for the Pepperell-Groton-Dunstable tri-town PFAS solution.

 Civic Engagement & Strengthening Our Democracy